18

 Step 4 - 12-Month Microbial-Free Warranty

-Every treatment comes with a 12-month microbial-free limited warranty backed by Pure Maintenance.
-If mold conditions return within that period, we come back and treat at no charge, something traditional remediation rarely offers.
+Every treatment comes with a 12-month limited warranty.
+If conditions return within that period, we come back and treat at no charge, something traditional methods rarely offer.

 Gus Pullen